 For the rest, it’s easy to get caught up waiting for the “right time”.

 Just because you love doing something, doesn’t mean you’ll be better at it than your competitors, or that people will pay you to do it.
 Regardless of your chosen profession, it’s wise to pick up some clients in your spare time before going in headfirst and turning a hobby into a career.
 Testing the milk is always smarter than taking a massive glug and realising it’s rotten.
 Don’t forget that freelancing on the side means you’ll need to pay tax on your extra income.
 This shouldn't be a deterrant though, and our range of tax calculators will come in handy once you're up and running.

 Self-employment, for its many advantages, takes a great deal of self-discipline.
 Only you can truly answer the question of whether you have the passion and patience it takes to succeed.
 But with all this in mind, if you’ve read this entire article and are convinced that turning your hobby into a full-time career is the right move for you, then congratulations.
 This may well be the best decision you ever make.

 Ready to get started?

 If you’re ready to take the plunge and go self-employed, Crunch can help.
-Not only can we form your new company on your behalf, but we can also offer you a suite of online accountancy packages tailored to your business and the unique challenges you’ll face.
+Not only can we form your new company on your behalf, or guide you through the process of setting up as a sole trader, but we can also offer you a suite of online accountancy packages tailored to your business and the unique challenges you’ll face.

 If you’d like to learn more about the Crunch platform and the various packages we offer, why not give our team of friendly advisors a call?
 They’ll be able to answer your questions, help you figure out what package and services would be right for you, and help you take your next step into the excited world of self-employment.